stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨

-For every question <br>"how is this represented as a binary hierarchy," <br> a perfect answer is there.
+For every question <br>"how is this represented <br>as a binary hierarchy," <br> a perfect answer is there.

 ---